 It’s a good idea to plant this around the edges of your garden.
-Its gorgeous foliage will draw the eyes of passerby, and it will also provide a nice protective border.
+Its gorgeous foliage will draw the eyes of passersby, and it will also provide a nice protective border.
 Since deer and rabbits don’t like this plant, they will definitely avoid a garden surrounded by it.

-Which Plants Go Best with Dusty Miller?
+Which Plants Go Best With Dusty Miller?

 Any ornamental grass which is grown in hot and dry conditions works well with dusty miller.
 An attractive and muted-color landscape can be created by pairing the two together.

-This “summer snap dragon” plant with its salvia-like leaves is a natural pairing with dusty miller.
-Both are easy to grow, and the bright purple of the snap dragon will contrast well with the dusty.
+This “summer snapdragon” plant with its salvia-like leaves is a natural pairing with dusty miller.
+Both are easy to grow, and the bright purple of the snapdragon will contrast well with the dusty.

-How to Sow and Grow Dusty Miller
+How To Sow And Grow Dusty Miller

 You can sow dusty miller directly in your garden or indoors, depending on where you live and what you prefer.
 Those living in colder climes may want to sow in a greenhouse because the season is more limited.

 If sowing indoors, start the seeds 4 to 6 weeks before the last spring frost.
 Remember, this plant loves hot and dry conditions.
 That means you’ll need to keep the soil temperature between 65 and 75 degrees.
 The soil should be moist during this time, so mist it down.

 After 2 or 3 weeks, the seedlings will start to grow.
 As soon as that happens, give them plenty of light —16 hours per day isn’t too much.
 8 hours of darkness will be fine.
 When they begin to sprout the second set of leaves, you can begin to get them accustomed to the outdoors.